 Are you planning a four day three night trip to Bangkok?
 With all the available activities, selecting what to do in Bangkok for four days can be overwhelming.
-My Bangkok itinerary (4 days & 3 nights) is full-on but will allow you to experience the best things to do in Bangkok in just a short time.
+My 4-day Bangkok itinerary is full-on but will allow you to experience all the best things to do in Bangkok in just a short time.

 More details about this 4-day Bangkok itinerary